GiedriusBergaudas/Data-analyst/Online Sales Analysis/README.md

-# Project Gaol
+# Project Goal
-The project goal was to evaluate online retail sales performance and recomend strategic insights for next financial year
+The goal of this project was to evaluate online retail sales performance and provide strategic recommendations for the next financial year.

-## Tools used
+## Tools Used
-- SQL for data filtering, conducting rfm, cohort and retention analysis
+- **SQL** for data filtering, RFM analysis, cohort analysis, and retention metrics
-- PowerBi for data visualisations
+- **Power BI** for data visualization